richardskumat/public-terraform-examples/20200315_gitlab/readme.md

 The term 'project' in this readme is used interchangeably with git repository.

+## This will take only such and such time

+I thought none of this would take too long, but all this work turned out to be a lot more than I expected.

+There were many issues along the way and lots of doc readings, too.

 ## Gitlab API

 My goal of using the Gitlab provider of terraform is to bring my gitlab